FagnerMartinsBrack/medium-watcher/README.md

 ### How to use it

-Fork this project, add your own environment variables to Github Actions and to the `dev-environment.sh` hidden file to be able to run this locally:
+Fork this project, add your own environment variables to Github Actions Env Vars (https://github.com/you_user/your_project/settings/variables/actions) and to the `dev-environment.sh` hidden file to be able to run this locally:

 ```sh
 export MEDIUM_FEED_URL=https://fagnerbrack.com/feed